What is stress?

 Melisa Y. and Sophia B.: „Who is suitable for this job?“

-Renate Freisler: “People who are interested in other people, who are empathetic and who also work on their own personality.
-For me as a coach, coaching is lifelong learning and developing my own personality.”
+Renate Freisler: „People with an interest in other people, who are empathetic and also work on their own personality.
+For me as a coach, coaching is a lifelong process of learning and developing your own personality.“

-Melisa Y. and Sophia B.: "Is it sometimes difficult for you to separate work and everyday life, or does your job affect your everyday life?"
+Melisa Y. and Sophia B.: „Is it sometimes difficult for you to separate work and everyday life or does your job have an impact on your everyday life?“

-Renate Freisler: “There is no clear separation between work and private life for me.
-A lot of things flow into each other because the professional topics also interest me privately.
-Sometimes I have to refrain from reading too many reference books on vacation ????”
+Renate Freisler: „For me, there is no clear separation between my professional and private life.
+A lot of things merge because I'm also interested in professional topics in my private life.
+Sometimes I have to restrain myself from reading too many specialist books on vacation ????“

 Melisa Y. and Sophia B.: „Thank you very much for the interesting information and the insight into your vocation.“

-Renate Freisler: "With pleasure, it was a pleasure and an honor for me to be able to pass some of this on to you."
+Renate Freisler: „With pleasure, it was a pleasure and an honor to be able to pass on a part of it to you.“

 What is stress and how does it arise?

-Stress is the body's natural response to a challenge or threat.
-It is a normal body response to protect us in situations of danger or pressure.
-Stress occurs when the body releases the stress hormone cortisol so we can act quickly and effectively.
-However, if this condition lasts longer and cortisol is constantly released, this can have negative effects on health and well-being.
+Stress is a natural reaction of the body to a challenge or threat.
+It is a normal reaction of the body to protect us in situations of danger or pressure.
+Stress occurs when the body releases the stress hormone cortisol so that we can act quickly and effectively.
+However, if this state lasts longer and cortisol is constantly released, it can have a negative impact on health and well-being.

 How can stress be avoided?

 There are many ways to avoid or reduce stress.
-These include regular exercise, a balanced diet, adequate sleep, regular breaks and rest, relaxation techniques such as yoga or meditation, avoiding negative thought patterns, support from family and friends, and setting realistic goals and priorities.
+These include regular exercise, a balanced diet, sufficient sleep, regular breaks and rest, relaxation techniques such as yoga or meditation, avoiding negative thought patterns, support from family and friends and setting realistic goals and priorities.

 There are many ways to deal with stress.
-These include relaxation techniques such as deep breathing, meditation, or progressive muscle relaxation.
-Having a positive attitude and practicing self-compassion can also help reduce stress.
-It is also important to have realistic expectations and set priorities to avoid undue pressure.
-Communicating openly with family and friends, and seeking professional help when needed, can also help manage stress.
+These include relaxation techniques such as deep breathing, meditation or progressive muscle relaxation.
+A positive attitude and practicing self-compassion can also help to reduce stress.
+It is also important to have realistic expectations and set priorities in order to avoid excessive pressure.
+Open communication with family and friends and seeking professional help when needed can also be helpful in coping with stress.

 Free initial consultation